 Margaret Hall purchased the land for 179 Beacon on October 30, 1865, from real estate dealer Henry Whitwell.
 It was part of a larger parcel originally purchased from the Commonwealth of Massachusetts on February 10, 1860, by Norman Munson.
 He and his partner, George Goss, were the contractors responsible for filling the Commonwealth’s Back Bay lands.

 Click here for an index to the deeds for 179 Beacon, and click here for further information about the land between the south side of Beacon and Alley 420, from Berkeley to Clarendon.

-In 1876, the Halls were joined at 179 Beacon by Margaret Hall’s brother, East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
+In 1876, the Halls were joined at 179 Beacon by Margaret Hall’s brother, retired East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
 They had married in October of 1875 in London.
 Their son, John, was born at 179 Beacon in November of 1876.
-By late 1877, John and Anne Phillips had moved to 23 Commonwealth.
+By late 1877, John and Anna Phillips had moved to 23 Commonwealth.

 On May 29, 1915, 179 Beacon was purchased from Alfred Hall’s estate by Martha Susan (Suzette) (Jolliffe) Sears, the wife of attorney William Richard Sears.
 They previously had lived at 336 Beacon.
 Prior to moving to 179 Beacon, they had the interior remodeled, designed by architects Kilham and Hopkins.